Skip to main content

 • This book-keeping helps us remember where each program lives on the storage device.

-• It's the foundation of our toy file system or a tiny version of FAT32
+• It's the foundation of our primitive file system (the conceptual ancestor of FAT32)

 Meta-Program

-• Can we switch between programs on the same storage device?
+• But how do we switch between programs on the same storage device?

-• This program provides additional capabilities beyond the basic bootstrap logic.
+• This meta-program provides additional capabilities beyond the basic bootstrap program.

 Features of Meta-Program